ama-export-header-haymilk-austria

 Haymilk has been produced in the Land of the Alps since time immemorial.
 It is a very natural and traditional method of milk production.
-Haymilk cows are fed exclusively on grasses and herbs: either fresh in the meadows or dried in the form of hay.
+Haymilk cows are fed fresh grasses and herbs in summer and hay in winter.
+The feeding of fermented fodder such as silage is consistently avoided.
+This renunciation, in combination with the biodiversity of the meadows, pastures and mountain pastures, gives Haymilk its unmistakable quality.

 The most natural way of milk production